-Cherokee stories of the black bear are quite prominent in the mountainous areas.
-These tales could be based on facts or spirituality.
+Cherokee stories of the black bear are quite prominent in the mountains These tales could be based on facts or spirituality.
 The specific black bear legends are shared with others in order to keep up a native tradition – giving this knowledge to other people so they won’t be lost.
 How the Cherokee people believed and felt about the black bears add to the overall identity of who the Cherokee were as a people and their connection with this world, and as the individual tribe members to the spirit world itself.

 The Cherokee people have quite frequently seen the black bear of the “Smoking” Blue Mountains as a spirit guide, an ally, and an elder to the people who live in the clans.
 Tales are spoken that reveal the intimate relation with these bears in the physical and spiritual world.
 The Cherokee respected the black bear as a personal totem, but it was also a great source for bedding, food, clothing, oil and grease, tools made from bones and even special jewerly adornments.
 A bear skull laid over with hide was frequently used as a headdress whereas other parts of the bear like robes or claws would be worn during ceremonies.
 They were usually worn by those who were considered great warriors or brave hunters.

 With everything that’s been been going on in the north American world with the first arrival of the Europeans, it’s the Cherokee and the revered black bear who have withstood the trials and tribulations and have bravely remained in the mountains, even when the odds were stacked against them.
 It is a pure bond that has been united in the companionship between beast and man; a legacy that combines legends, myths, and fact that remain a great treasure for everyone to cherish.